TrevisanGMW/hello-github/folder/README.md

 This is my free collection of scripts for Autodesk Maya.

 It adds a pull-down menu to provide easy access to a variety of tools.
 This menu contains sub-menus that have been organized to contain related tools.

+All of these items are supplied as is.
+You alone are soley responsible for any issues.
+Use at your own risk.

+Hopefully these scripts are helpful to you as they were to me.

 ## Licensing